reinhart1010/nix/docs/en/windows/cpush.md

 This command is an alias of `choco push`.
 More information: <https://docs.chocolatey.org/en-us/create/commands/push>.

-- See documentation for the original command:
+- View documentation for the original command:

 `tldr choco-push`